Meidimax99/bachelors_thesis/corrections/johannes.md

 ...jump to the address set in the mtvec BASE field but all interrupts are set the program counter to BASE plus four times the interrupt cause [Wat+24]. add comma before "but", remove "are"

-Now any machine-mode exception (that is not delegated to a lower-priviledge mode) sets the program counter... should be "privilege"
+Now any machine-mode exception (that is not delegated to a lower-privilege mode) sets the program counter... should be "privilege"

 The initial implementation simply calls the new tlbh and tlbl CSR instructions with and then returns.